-accessibi anning meetings outside of your location, do you assure that any local organizers make necessary lity arrangements and offer communication techniques to ensure that the meeting are accessible to nts with the following disabilities?
+When planning meetings outside of your location, do you assure that any local organizers make necessary accessibility arrangements and offer communication techniques to ensure that the meeting are accessible to participants with the following disabilities?
 Please choose all that apply:

-Mobility Impairments
+- □ Mobility Impairments

-Visual impairments
+- □ Visual impairments

-Hearing Impairments
+- □ Hearing Impairments

-Speech Impairments
+- □ Speech Impairments

-Mental or Learning Disabilities
+- □ Mental or Learning Disabilities

-None
+- □ None

-I don't know
+- □ I don't know

-Other disability type(s) (please specify) or additional comments:
+- □ Other disability type(s) (please specify) or additional comments:

-s your office notify the general public that accommodations for people with disabilities are available uest at public meetings?
+How does your office notify the general public that accommodations for people with disabilities are available upon request at public meetings?
 Please choose all that apply:

-Notice provided to websites that are utilized by people with disabilities

-Notice published in meeting announcements, brochures, press releases or other publications

-Notice provided to organizations and agencies of and for individuals with disabilities

-On our website

-Posted in our office location(s)

-We don't notify the general public about accommodations

-I don't know

-Other notice format(s) (please specify) or any additional comments:
+- □ Notice provided to websites that are utilized by people with disabilities - □ Notice published in meeting announcements, brochures, press releases or other publications - □ Notice provided to organizations and agencies of and for individuals with disabilities - □ On our website - □ Posted in our office location(s) - □ We don't notify the general public about accommodations - □ I don't know - □ Other notice format(s) (please specify) or any additional comments: